 Once a relative child enters into foster care and is placed with you as a Relative Foster Care Provider, there are a lot of expectations, meetings, court dates, information, and case workers that you will be given throughout the time the child(ren) are involved in the child welfare system.
 A lot of information is given in a very short and stressful time period but it is important that, as the kinship caregiver to a child in foster care, you are somewhat familiar with the foster care system.
 You will be dealing with topics such as.

-Also, agencies like DHS and other privately contracted offices provide many services to a large number of clients.
-There are things that you can do to help facilitate a positive and successful relationship with your local DHS or contracted agency.
+Also, agencies like MDHHS and other privately contracted offices provide many services to a large number of clients.
+There are things that you can do to help facilitate a positive and successful relationship with your local MDHHS or contracted agency.
 Visit our Working With MDHHS page to read about some tips to making your relationship with the agency a better one.

-Most times when the Department of Human Services (DHS) or a contracting agency places a relative child with you, it is required that you become licensed.
+Most times when the Michigan Department of Health and Human Services (MDHHS) or a contracting agency places a relative child with you, it is required that you become licensed.
 This entails that you attend trainings and meet certain requirements.
 There are some circumstances, however, when it is possible for a caregiver to request a waiver in order to be an unlicensed foster care provider.
-If approved by DHS, these individuals do not have to complete the training hours.
+If approved by MDHHS, these individuals do not have to complete the training hours.
 More detailed information about Licensed and Unlicensed Foster Parents can be found on our Legal Issues page.

 Monthly stipends are provided to caregivers once they are licensed as a foster parent.
 The stipend, referred to as a Foster Care Payment, is provided to the licensed caregiver to help provide for the child(ren) in their care.
 The amount of these payments is dependent on the child(ren)’s age as well as any specialized needs they may have.